 Consider CTA as a form of art, since its goal is to draw reader’s attention.
 Keep in mind not only the context of CTA, but its size, color and position.
 One of the most common location of CTA is at the bottom of the blog post.
 It is logical, that after reading about how to solve some sort of problem, people may be looking for tools that you that you use.
 If your company provides demos or free trials, lead-nurture your clients to see the product right after they read through your content.
 Within WordPress you can customize your CTA by choosing the most compelling CTA message, Button Link/Text and CTA Background Color.

 “Call to action give your visitors the opportunity to take the actions you want them to take”

 This quote from “Call to Action: Secret Formula to Improve Online Results” by Bryan Eisenberg, perfectly describes CTA’s core function.
 Here interlinking comes to play, when user can learn more information, related to your topic.
-You can input call-to-action, that will direct reader to one of your previous blog posts or another outside source.
+You can input call-to-action that will direct readers to one of your previous blog posts or another outside source.
 For example: curious if colors really matter for conversion optimization?
 Check which color of CTA converts the most?

-Blog post is not the finish line.
+The end of the blog post is not the finish line.
 Your unique and engaging content is just the beginning of the conversion.
 Make sure you get maximum value by including effective call to action text and strong call to action design.

 Comment below on which of the four types mentioned above you currently have and which one do you think is the most useful for you.